GoogleChrome/web.dev/src/site/content/en/learn/accessibility/color-contrast/index.md

 ## Measuring color contrast

-To help support people with various visual disabilities, the W3C created a [color contrast formula](https://www.w3.org/TR/WCAG21/#dfn-contrast-ratio) to ensure [enough contrast exists](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html) between the text and its background.
+To help support people with various visual disabilities, the WAI group created a [color contrast formula](https://www.w3.org/TR/WCAG21/#dfn-contrast-ratio) to ensure [enough contrast exists](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html) between the text and its background.
 When these color contrast ratios are